Luzkan/smells/content/smells/binary-operator-in-name.md

 ---
-slug: "binary-operator-in-name"
+slug: 'binary-operator-in-name'
 meta:
   last_update_date: 2022-04-19
-  title: "Binary Operator in Name"
+  title: 'Binary Operator in Name'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: 'If a method has "and" or "or" in its name, it''s confessing to doing two things, and that confession is an invitation to split it in half.'
   known_as:
     - ---
 categories:
-  expanse: "Within"
+  expanse: 'Within'
   obstruction:
     - Couplers
   occurrence: